Indonesia

 Transparency

-Freedom of Information Act of Indonesia: This Act makes it mandatory for every public institution to develop regulations outlining how the public can access different pieces of information.
+Freedom of Information Act of Indonesia (Law No. 14/2008) (2008): This Act makes it mandatory for every public institution to develop regulations outlining how the public can access different pieces of information.
 The categories of are: (1) information available and actively disseminated on a regular basis; (2) information that should be made public immediately; (3) information that is always available and provided upon request, and (4) restricted or confidential information.
-However, Concession maps are not public under the FOIA of Indonesia.
+However, concession maps are not public under the FOIA of Indonesia.

-For information regarding transparency and risk scores, head to these links:
+For information regarding transparency and risk scores in Indonesia, head to these links:

 Laws and Regulations

-• Law No 41 of 1999 on Forestry: Regulates the management of forests in Indonesia and includes some conservation-oriented policies.
+• Law No. 41/1999 on Forestry (1999): Regulates the management of forests in Indonesia and includes some conservation-oriented policies.
 It divides forests into three categories: Conservation Forests, Protection Forests and Production Forests.
 It also empowers the Ministry of Forestry to determine and manage Indonesia’s National Forest Estate (Kawasan Hutan).

-• Law No. 18 of 2013 on the Prevention and Eradication of Forest Degradation: Strengthens law enforcement by providing additional legal certainty and defining penalties for those engaged in forest destruction.
-It clearly defines which activities are banned, on the part of individuals and organized groups who log in forests, as well as organizations involved in the illegal timber trade and officials engaged in the falsification of permits.
-A special investigative unit to investigate such forest-related crime is to be formed within 2 years of the law's enactment.
+• Law No. 18/2013 on the Prevention and Eradication of Forest Destruction (2013): Strengthens law enforcement by providing additional legal certainty and defining penalties for those engaged in forest destruction.
+The law defines which activities are banned for individuals and organized groups who log in forests, organizations involved in the illegal timber trade, and officials engaged in falsifying permits.

-• Law No. 6 of 2014 on Villages: Expands the authority of villages to manage their own assets and natural resources, revenue and administration.
+• Law No. 6/2014 on Villages (2014): Expands the authority of villages to manage their own assets and natural resources, revenue and administration.
 It specifically reallocates a specific portion of the State budget to village administrations, providing all of Indonesia’s villages with annual discretionary funding for making local improvements that support poverty alleviation, health, education and infrastructure development.

-• Presidential Instruction No.5 of 2019, New License Moratorium and Improvements to Management of Primary/Natural Forests and Peatlands: Extends the moratorium from 2011.
-Suspends the issuance of new harvesting licenses in primary forest and peatland areas.
-Forms part of the Government’s implementation plan for Indonesia’s policy to reduce emissions from deforestation and degradation (REDD+).
+• Presidential Instruction No. 5/2019 concerning concerning Termination of the Granting of New Permits and Improving Governance of Primary Natural Forests and Peatlands (2019): Makes permanent the business license moratorium on primary forest and peatlands, which was initiated in 2011.
+This presidential instruction suspends the issuance of new harvesting licenses in primary forest and peatland areas and forms part of the Government’s implementation plan for Indonesia’s policy to reduce emissions from deforestation and degradation (REDD+).
 It excludes licenses that were obtained before May 2011 and licenses used for geothermal/oil energy mining.
 It also does not protect secondary forests.

 Processing/Manufacturing Laws

-• Law No. 32/2009 on Environmental Protection and Management: The issuance of forest management licenses conditional on the completion of an environmental impact assessment (AMDAL) which is required for all plantation forests, pulp and paper industries, and other wood working industries.
+• Law No. 32/2009 on Environmental Protection and Management (2009): Issuing forest management licenses is conditional on the completion of an environmental impact assessment (AMDAL) required for all plantation forests, pulp and paper industries and other woodworking industries.
 This law outlines all the requirements for an AMDAL.

 Transport Laws